apache/apex-site/src/md/announcements.md

 # Announcements

+## Users Mailing List Created

+Dec 17, 2015.
+The Apache Apex community is pleased to announce a new mailing list users@apex.incubator.apache.org for people who want to build apps and/or solutions using Apex.
+Subscribe by mailing users-subscribe@apex.incubator.apache.org.

 ## Malhar Library release 3.2.0-incubating

 Nov 16, 2015.
 The Apache Apex community is pleased to announce release [3.2.0-incubating](/downloads.html) of the Malhar Library.